fossabot/GiG.Core/docs/GiG.Core.Orleans.Streams.md

 # GiG.Core.Orleans.Streams

-This Library provides an API to register the Stream Factory
+This Library provides an API to register the Stream Factory.

 ## Basic Usage

-The below code needs to be added to the `Startup.cs` to register the Stream Factory
+The below code needs to be added to the `Startup.cs` to register the Stream Factory.

 ```csharp